 Out of this grouping there are a large number of different tribes which are divided geographically across the country.
 There are variations across each of the tribes.
 However a commonality is that maize/corn is the main staple of the country across our different tribes.

 Most of the country eat PAP – a thick porridge that can be picked up and eaten with your hands.
 It is usually accompanied by a saucy meat or chicken dish.
 The Xhosa Tribe from the Eastern Cape prefer SAMP & BEANS and have this as the base of most of their dishes.
 This is simply dried corn and dried beans cooked together.
+To gain more insight into African soul food click here.

 This grouping comes from the early history of the Cape – in 1659 the Dutch East India Company brought slaves in mainly from Indonesia, as it was a colony of Holland, they also brought in slaves from India and a small group from Malaysia, Sri Lanka, India…………(all regions that use spices extensively in their cuisine), Madagascar and East/West Africa.
 The slave population had relationships with their local Dutch East Company masters and with the indigenous Khoi Khoi population resulting in a “mixed” population of people in the Cape.
 These groups brought with them their knowledge of cooking with spices and as a result we in the Cape are left with a cuisine known locally as Cape Malay cuisine.
 Make sure you try some of our local favourites: samosas, chilli bites, rootis filled with curry (know locally as salomies), babotie, milk tarts and koesisters (the local doughnut made with dry spices).
 At Easter look out for pickled fish made with a curry sauce and served cold.
 Also note that in the Cape many in this community were fishermen.
 As such fish dishes play a large roll in this community.
 To preserve fish they would dry or smoke it.
 The fish most commonly dried or smoked was Snoek – a game fish.
 When fresh Snoek is traditionally cooked by cutting it open and adding apricot jam, then wrapping it in foil and cooking it over the fire.
 You are likely to find smoked snoek pate somewhere on a menu – order it immediately – it is delicious with freshly baked bread.